Tushar1441/NetflixGPT/README.md

     - Fetch Data for Trailer Videos
     - Update Store with Trailer Video Data
     - Embedded the Youtube video with the key value from the trailer data
+    - Added MovieMatch AI Feature Button Powered by OpenAi API
+    - Created a GptSlice in the Redux Store to store all the ai feature related information
+    - Cofigured the Button Toggle to Redux Store
+    - Developed and Styled the MovieMatch AI Search Page
+    - Imported OpenAI API Key to the Project
+    - Installed and Configured openAi package in the project
+    - Prepared a query to send request to OpenAi
+    - Stored the results and Sent it to the tmdb API to fetch the movies details
+    - Stored the moviesResults in the Redux Store
+    - Subscribed to the store to get movieResults in the suggestion list component
+    - Developed and styled the suggestion list component.
+    - Made the website Responsive

 # Features